 Types of scholarships

-During the 2015-16 school year, more than 1.58 million scholarships helped undergraduate students pay for college.
-Many are awarded based on a student’s achievements, talents and interests.
+Many scholarships are awarded based on a student’s achievements, talents and interests.
 So no matter where your skills lie — for example, in the classroom, on the football field or onstage — there’s likely a scholarship out there for you.
-Many are even geared toward unique interests and personality traits.
+Many are even geared toward unique interests and hobbies.
 Better yet, there’s no limit to the number of scholarships you can apply for.